 Component 3.
-Communicate the CEPF investment throughout the hotspot
+Communicate the CEPF investment throughout the hotspot.

-- 1. Communicate regularly with CEPF and partners about the portfolio through face-to-face meetings, phone calls, the internet (website and electronic newsletter) and reports to forums and structures. - 2.
-Prepare a range of communications products to ensure that ecosystem profiles are accessible to grant applicants and other stakeholders. - 3.
-Disseminate results via multiple and appropriate media. - 4.
-Provide lessons learned and other information to the Secretariat to be communicated via the CEPF website. - 5.
-Conduct exchange visits with other RITs to share lessons learnt and best practices. - 6.
+- 1. With the input of the CEPF Communications Team, develop a communications strategy for the investment. - 2.
+Communicate regularly with CEPF and partners about the portfolio through face- to-face meetings, phone calls, digital communications (website, electronic newsletter and/or social media) and reports to events, forums, and panels in alignment with the communications strategy. - 3.
+Support the CEPF Secretariat to obtain photographs and video for use in communications materials, and coordinate with the CEPF Communications Team to obtain associated legal documentation (such as use licenses).
+Aim to provide at least one good-quality image for each project. - 4.
+Translate selected materials into hotspot languages. - 5.
+Monitor media coverage and promptly inform and coordinate with the Grant Director and CEPF Communications Team in regard to any controversy related to CEPF projects, grantees or donors and any media coverage of the controversy. - 6.
+Prepare a range of communications products to ensure that the key information provided in the ecosystem profiles is accessible to grant applicants and other stakeholders. - 7.
+Disseminate portfolio results via multiple and appropriate media in alignment with the communications strategy. - 8.
+Share story ideas and strong results and provide information and/or assistance to the CEPF Communications Team as needed. - 9.
+Conduct exchange visits with other RITs to share lessons and best practices, in consultation with the CEPF Secretariat. - 10.
 In coordination with the CEPF Secretariat, ensure communication with local representatives of CEPF's donors.

 Component 4.
-Build the capacity of local civil society
+Build the capacity of civil society.